chopicalqui/KaliIntelligenceSuite/README.md

 | 100100   | httpeyewitness            | service, vhost  | Active   | IPv4, IPv6 | 3600    | kali   |

-## Installing KIS

-Note that KIS is only tested on Kali Linux and it has the following minimum system requirements:
- - 2 CPUs
- - 4096 MB RAM

-In order to use KIS, the following configuration steps must be successfully accomplished beforehand:

- -  [mandatory] Clone the repository to a directory you prefer.
-Depending on your location preference, you might have to execute this clone with root privileges.

-    ```bash
-    kali@kali: ~ $ sudo git clone https://github.com/chopicalqui/KaliIntelligenceSuite.git /opt/kaliintelsuite
-    ```

- -  [mandatory] Install required Python3 packages

-    ```bash
-    kali@kali: ~ $ sudo pip3 install -r /opt/kaliintelsuite/requirements.txt
-    ```

- -  [mandatory] Run the setup script: Use argument `--setup-dbg` instead of `--setup` to review the setup OS commands first

-    ```bash
-    kali@kali: ~ $ sudo /opt/kaliintelsuite/kis/kismanage.py database --setup
-    ```

- - [optional] Setup connection to APIs: In order to access the APIs of censys.io, hunter.io, securitytrails.com, or shodan.io, you must have an existing account for those services.
-Obtain the respective API keys and store them in the configuration file `kis/configs/api.conf` sections `[censys]`, `[hunter]`, `[securitytrails]`, or `[shodan]`.

- - [optional] Setup slurp (Amazon S3 bucket enumeration): Install slurp (https://github.com/0xbharath/slurp).
-Per default, the slurp executable and the permutation file should be located in the following locations:

-   `/home/kali/go/bin/slurp`
-   `/home/kali/go/src/github.com/0xbharath/slurp/permutations.json`

-   If, the slurp location is different, then update the file path in [collectors.config](kis/configs/collectors.config), section `[file_paths]`, entry `slurp`.
-In addition, make sure that slurp's permutations file (`permutations.json`) is correctly set in  [collectors.config](kis/configs/collectors.config), section `[default_wordlists]`, entry `slurp_permutations_file`.

- - [mandatory] Check KIS setup to determine potential issues

-    ```bash
-    kali@kali: ~ $ sudo kismanage database --test
-    check os
-    Linux kali 5.8.0-kali2-amd64 #1 SMP Debian 5.8.10-1kali1 (2020-09-22) x86_64     [supported]

-    check tools (see section 'file_paths' in: /opt/kaliintelsuite/kis/configs/collectors.config)
-    postgresql                                                                       [installed]
-    kiscollect                                                                       [installed]
-    kisreport                                                                        [installed]
-    enum4linux                                                                       [installed]
-    gobuster                                                                         [installed]
-    medusa                                                                           [installed]
-    [...]
-    ```
-    Review the above output; there should not be any red entries.

 ## Usage

 After the setup, the following KIS commands are available.